xabra/rust_language_reference/Rust Cheatsheet.md

 | Hash       | hash()                      | Compute a hash for a type                                |
 |            |                             |                                                          |

+## Marker Traits

+Marker traits are traits that mark a type as having a certain property.
+Marker traits do not have any trait items such as methods, associated functions, associated constants, or associated types.

+## Auto Traits

+Auto traits are marker traits that get automatically implemented for a type if it passes certain conditions.
+An example is the `Sized` trait.

 # Generics

 Generics are used to create abstract, type-independent code for items like functions, structs, enums, and methods.
 If the first use of type X is preceeded by <X>, then X is generic.